ddgae2/web_scrape/README.md

-## Parsing of https and images
+## Parsing of https and of images

-1. how to scrape https and images from website using Python
+1. How to scrape https and images from website using Python

 2. This is a tool for looking through a website to gather counts of https and images as a CSV output.